Aschulz94/rSICB_Planning/README.md

 ## Contact

-This code repository was implemented by [Andrew Schulz](https://www.schulzscience.com/), [Mrudul Chellapurath](https://www.linkedin.com/in/mrudul-chellapurath-31530292/), and [Pranav Khandelwal](https://prnvkhndlwl.github.io/).
+These documents/surveys/etc. were implemented by [Andrew Schulz](https://www.schulzscience.com/) during the fall 2021 regional Southeastern Society of Integrative & Comparative Biology Conference

 Give a ⭐ if you like.